dcunited001/dcunited001.github.io/_posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

 ### Neuropharmacological Suppression of Specific Neurological Modalities

-Doctors with knowledge of how neuropsychiatry relates to the neurological modalities related to memory formation in the mind -- and specifically, audiovisual multiplexing and demultiplexing -- can *potentially* understand how those specifically modalities someone's mind can be pharmacologically suppresed.
+Psychiatrists and neurologists with knowledge of how neuropsychiatry relates to the neurological modalities related to memory formation in the mind -- and specifically, audiovisual multiplexing and demultiplexing -- can *potentially* understand how those specifically modalities someone's mind can be pharmacologically suppressed.
 For example, this could prevent the formation of certain facets of a memory -- the visual or audio elements of an experience would be less likely to be laid down.
 Later, only the audio or semantic information is accessible, but the mind or brain fills in the gaps.

 ### Neurologically-Oriented Schematic Crisis in Patients with Recovered Memory